Separating responsibility for maintenance and acquisition

 Other posts in this thread

 A dog receiving a reward.
-Many performance management systems implement a model that assumes that the correct configuration of incentives and disincentives will produce the desired result.
+Many performance management systems implement a model that assumes that the correct configuration of incentives and disincentives will produce the desired levels of performance.
 This theory is questionable.

-A fundamental premise of many performance management systems is that incentives can encourage desirable behavior.
-Likewise, disincentives can discourage undesirable behavior.
+A fundamental premise of many performance management systems is that incentives can encourage desirable behavior and disincentives can discourage undesirable behavior.
 Unfortunately, serious questions have arisen about the effectiveness of these behavioral control mechanisms in general [Kohn 1999].
-Employees find ways to harvest incentives without exhibiting the desired behavior.
-Similarly, they find ways to circumvent disincentives while continuing to engage in undesired behavior.
+The problem is that employees find ways to harvest incentives without exhibiting the desired behavior.
+Likewise, they find ways to circumvent disincentives while continuing to exhibit undesired behavior.

-Moreover, specifically for technical debt management, behavioral control is especially problematic.
-Troubles arise because some of the desirable behaviors are inherently immeasurable.
-For example, the design of an incentive structure to encourage legacy technical debt retirement is debatable.
-The technical difficulties involved relate to the problems of defining legacy technical debt.
+Moreover, specifically for technical debt management, behavioral control is especially problematic, because some of the behaviors that must be controlled are inherently immeasurable.
+For example, the design of an incentive structure to encourage legacy technical debt retirement is debatable, given the technical difficulties involved in even defining legacy technical debt, let alone measuring its size.

 Managing performance vis-à-vis technical debt, therefore, presents a problem of the kind Austin calls partially supervised [Austin 1996].
-Supervising engineers whose work can affect technical debt can only be partial.
-The issue is that measuring technical debt is only partially practical given the state of the art.
-Austin shows how partial supervision frequently leads to dysfunctional performance management.
-But the problem is especially vexing for managing technical debt.
-For example, engineers’ work can sometimes incur technical debt that remains unrecognized for months or years after the work is completed.
-To fully supervise such work would require inventing retroactive incentives and disincentives.
-This class of motivators doesn’t exist, but even if they did, they’re of questionable legality in most jurisdictions.
+Supervising engineers whose work touches on assets that bear technical debt can only be partial, because measuring technical debt is only partially practical given the state of the art.
+Austin shows how partial supervision frequently leads to dysfunctional performance management, but the problem is especially vexing for managing technical debt.
+For example, in some cases, engineers’ work can incur new technical debt that remains unrecognized for months or years after the work is completed.
+To fully supervise such work would require inventing retroactive incentives and disincentives, which not only do not exist, but which are of questionable legality in most jurisdictions.

 Although incentives and disincentives cannot serve to manage performance relative to technical debt, a very effective model is available.
 Enterprise leaders could communicate their intentions relative to technical debt, and empower the people of the organization to take steps to reduce debt.
-In the United States military, and others as well, a doctrine that implements this approach is called commander’s intent [Mattis 2008][US Army 2010].
+In the United States military, and others as well, a doctrine that implements this approach is called commander’s intent [Mattis 2008].

 Gen. Mattis offers five principles that guide what the military calls “effect-based operations.”
 For technical debt management, the effect we seek is rational control of the technical debt portfolio.
 Here are his five principles, transformed to the field of technical debt.